Immigration detention: United States

 In the United States, a similar practice began in the early 1980s with Haitians and Cubans detained at Guantanamo Bay, and other groups such as Chinese in jails and detention centres on the mainland.
 The practice was made mandatory by legislation passed in 1996 in response to the Oklahoma City bombing, and has come under criticism from organizations such as Amnesty International, Human Rights Watch, Human Rights First, all of whom have released major studies of the subject, and the American Civil Liberties Union.
 As of 2010, about 31,000 non-citizens were held in immigration detention on any given day, including children, in over 200 detention centres, jails, and prisons nationwide.

 The T. Don Hutto Residential Center opened in 2006 specifically to house non-criminal families.
 There are other significant facilities in Elizabeth, New Jersey, Oakdale, Louisiana, Florence, Arizona, Miami, Florida, Seattle, York, Pennsylvania, Batavia, New York, Aguadilla, Puerto Rico, and all along the Texas–Mexico border.

 During the five years between 2003 and 2008, about 104 mostly young individuals died in detention of the US Immigration and Customs Enforcement (ICE) or shortly afterwards, and medical neglect may have contributed to 30 of those deaths.
 For example, on 6 August 2008, 34-year-old New Yorker Hiu Lui Ng died in the detention of ICE.
 Editors at The New York Times condemned the death and urged that the system must be fixed.
 ICE has stated that the number of deaths per capita in detention is dramatically lower for ICE detainees than for US prison and jail populations, that they provide "the best possible healthcare" and that the nation as a whole is "experiencing severe shortages of qualified health professionals."
 In May 2008 Congress began considering a bill to set new standards for immigrant detainee healthcare.

 In 2009, the Obama Administration pledged to overhaul the current immigration detention system and transform it into one that is less punitive and subject to greater federal oversight.
 Immigrants' rights advocates expressed concern over Obama's reform efforts.
 Immigrants' rights advocates believe the all current immigration policies "have been undermined by the Immigration agency's continued overreliance on penal incarceration practices and by the pervasive anti-reform culture at local ICE field offices."

+President Donald Trump and his administration have pursued a deportation policy characterized as "hardline".
+Reuters reported that thousands of federal court petitions were filed challenging detention, with more than 20,200 Habeas corpus cases since 2025.
+From October 2025 to February 2026, 400 federal judges had ruled that ICE had illegally detained people a total of 4,421 times.

 Asia-Pacific

-Most Asian states imprison immigrants on visa violations or for alleged trafficking, including the victims of trafficking and smuggling.
+Many Asian states imprison immigrants on visa violations or for alleged trafficking, including the victims of human trafficking and smuggling.
 These include Singapore, Malaysia, and Indonesia.